 Can I study A-Level Photography as a one year A-Level?

 Yes.
-Students often combine one year A-Level Photography with two other subjects such as one year A-Level Art, one year A-Level Textiles, one year A-Level Media Studies or one year A-Level English Language.
+Students often combine one year A-Level Photography with the one year BTEC Business Diploma or with one year A-Level Art and one year A-Level Media Studies.

 Is Photography an acceptable subject for access to top universities?